-- Any criminal act to which a bias motive is evident as a contributing factor - Bias Motive: Hatred hostility, or negative attitudes towards, or prejudice against, any group or individual on account of race, religion, ethnicity, handicap, gender, or sexual orientation, which is contributing, in whole or part, in the commission of a criminal act. - Any act which constitutes a violation of M.G.L. c.
+- Any criminal act to which a bias motive is evident as a contributing factor. - Bias Motive: Hatred hostility, or negative attitudes towards, or prejudice against, any group or individual on account of race, religion, ethnicity, handicap, gender, gender identity or sexual orientation, which is contributing, in whole or part, in the commission of a criminal act. - Any act which constitutes a violation of M.G.L. c.
 265 sec.
 37 or 39; M.G.L. c.
 266 & 127A; M.G.L. c.
 272 sec.
 92A

 Questions regarding the procedure for reporting harassment should be addressed to the Director of Guidance/Civil Rights Coordinator at (978) 671-3612.
 For specific information regarding the reporting and investigation of sexual harassment, please see Section 5-11.5 of this Handbook.
+For specific information regarding the reporting of other forms of discriminatory harassment, please see Section 6.6 of this Handbook.